This post may contain affiliate links. Please read our disclosure policy.

 - Frozen Mixed Peas & Carrots: I just buy the frozen mixed bag at the store to get both peas and perfectly diced carrots together.

-How to Make Stovetop Hamburger Soup
+How to make Hamburger Soup

 This will probably be the easiest soup you will ever make!
 We will start out by browning your ground beef, if needed.
 If you have some browned and frozen. you can just pull it out of the freezer and skip this step.